 *A limited number of 3-year slots (extended program) are available each year to current high school students who have not yet completed college-level Anatomy and Physiology I with Lab, College Composition, or Math for Nurses.
 Candidates for the extended program must meet all other admission criteria including achieving the appropriate Kaplan pre-entrance exam scores.
 See an admissions counselor for clarification.

-^Individuals who feel they have transferrable credit for any of the college-level prerequisites listed above should confirm course transferability with the Director of Admissions prior to submitting an application for admission to the Nursing program.
+^Individuals who feel they have transferrable credit for any of the college-level prerequisites listed above are urged to confirm course transferability with the Director of Admissions prior to submitting an application for admission to the Nursing program.

 *It is the responsibility of the applicant to have the final grades from prerequisite courses taken through adult education or at another college mailed to the Admissions Office.
 (In determining whether an application is “complete” and ready to be reviewed by the Admissions Committee, adult education transcripts are not considered if admission personnel are not aware that you are currently enrolled in these courses.)
 Applicants are strongly encouraged to follow up and ensure that all materials have arrived for your file.
 Additionally, if you are currently enrolled in prerequisite courses and/or Nursing general education courses, make sure the Admissions Committee is aware of the course name, location, and anticipated completion date.